mighty-gerbils/gerbil/doc/reference/dev/bootstrap.md

   easily navigate code in emacs.
 - `env` applies the arguments in the build environment.

-So if you have made changes and want to rebuild gerbil, you don't have to redo everything from scratch with `make`; you can simply build the stage you want, and once you are satisfied you can move to the next stage or push your branch so that CI does the job for you.
+So if you have made changes and want to rebuild gerbil, you don’t have to redo everything from scratch with `make`; you can simply build the stage you want, and once you are satisfied you can move to the next stage or push your branch so that CI does the job for you.